Lactic Acid Peel - Why You Should Use It

 But this is rare, if you follow the directions.

-What happens after a lactic acid peel?
+What to expect after a lactic acid peel?

 If you used a peel appropriate for your skin type and followed the directions, your skin should feel smooth and have a nice glowy appearance.